 One in three people older than 60 and half of those older than 85 have hearing loss.

-Treatment of people with cancer of the middle ear includes surgery and radiation, which targets rays of energy at small areas of cancer cells that might not have been removed during surgery.
+Cancer of the Middle Ear-Symptoms: Discharge from ear for long period of time, recent blood stained discharge, hearing loss, sometimes facial paralysis.
+The causes of this condition are unknown but may be more common in adults with history of discharge from ears for long periods of time.
+Treatments for people with cancer of the middle ear includes surgery and radiation, which targets rays of energy at small areas of cancer cells that might not have been removed during surgery.

 Scientists aren’t sure about the exact cause but there is some research suggesting a relationship between otosclerosis and the hormonal changes associated with pregnancy and also with viruses.